Love in the Workplace

 Can I tell that I am special to you?

-Our job is to continuously be anticipating those questions and answering them for our patients.
-These questions are all based on fear; fear of not being seen and not being good enough, and on a primal level of not surviving since we depend on each other to stay alive.
+My job is to continuously be anticipating those questions and answering them for my patients.
+These questions are all based in fear; fear of not being seen and not being good enough, and on a primal level of not surviving since we depend on each other to stay alive.
 This is a fear that all humans share on a basic level.
 Love eliminates fear.
 Love lets us know that we are good enough exactly as we are, and we are cared for.

-What happens to these questions when we don’t look at a patient in the eye and smile at the front desk, if they hear us sigh, if we don’t call them by their preferred name when we call them back, if we make them wait a long time in the exam room in a cold and scratchy gown, or if we don’t get their results back as soon as we promised, or bill for the wrong charges then don’t correct it the first time we call?
+What happens to these questions when we don’t look at a patient in the eye and smile at the front desk, if they hear me sigh, if we don’t call them by their preferred name, if we make them wait a long time, or if we don’t get their results back as soon as we promised?
 What story will the patient make up based on these questions?
 How are we making her feel?
 What emotion do many people feel when we answer these questions with a NO?
 If they are pretty self-aware and mature they may just feel disappointed.
 If they are less mature they may feel anger, rage, or lash out.
 We may have hit their primary childhood wound, they might tell all their friends and write all over the internet, but more importantly, we have made them feel terrible and reinforced an old story about not being good enough.
-That is creating harm, which we promised not to do.
+That is creating harm, which I promised not to do.
 It’s a big deal.

 We have to be vulnerable, and trust and have faith that love always wins.
-I have yet to be able to win over an angry patient by applying these principles consistently.
-Sometimes it takes time to get through their armor, but you will get there if you stay in your own shoes and don’t waver from returning anger with love and compassion.
 Nelson Mandela famously wrote that he approached all of his guards during his 27-year imprisonment with love.
 No matter what they brought him, he returned love.
 Inevitably the guards could no longer do their job and kept being replaced.
 They simply were unable to hate him when they were consistently faced with love.

 Be careful to give love without conditions.
 If I come home and do something really nice for my husband because I am afraid to tell him that I have to go out of town next weekend, or because I need to prove to myself that I am loveable or good enough, that is adding conditions, and robs me of the opportunity to experience real altruism or generosity.
-We don’t calm a patient so that we can get a superstar or kudos from our supervisor; we do it because it’s the right thing to do, because we are acting from love, which is our true nature.
+I don’t calm a patient so that I can get a good online review; I do it because it’s the right thing to do, because I am acting from love, which is our true nature.

-So what about each other?
+So what about our coworkers?
 People are people 24/7 – we don’t stop being people when we come to work and start being human when we leave.
 What if we treated each other this same way?
 To recognize that each of us is unique and special and that each of us is asking those same four questions.

 What if your co-workers consistently treated you as a real person, more than your title or uniform, and listened to you in a way that made you feel special and important?
-What if we gave each other a unique and valuable experience every day and that was as important as what we offer our patients?
+What if we gave each other a unique and valuable experience every day and that was as important as what we offer our patients or clients?

 My guess is that it would dramatically improve engagement, reduce turnover, and improve happiness, it would make work purposeful and meaningful, and give you a reason to get up in the morning.
 If work has lost that shine for you, making things better has to start with you.
 If you are waiting for someone else to go first, you are below the line, living in fear.
 Fear that you will look foolish or that your sentiments won’t be received well, or that you will lose power.
 Shifting above the love means going first, doing the right thing no matter what the outcome, being vulnerable, saying “I Love You” by your actions, first.
 And when you give love from a genuine place, it is extremely unlikely that you will not be received well.

-I challenge you to wake up to the little miracles going on all around you- our patients, your coworkers, this conversation.
+I challenge you to wake up to the little miracles going on all around you.
 Go first.
 Say I love you with your eyes and your body language.
 A happier, more engaged and loving workplace starts with YOU!